Discover the best Food destinations perfect for July in India. Find the best options under Rs. 50000 near Coimbatore

 Popular for beaches and nightlife

-Explore the irresistible culinary offerings of Goa.
+Food is going to be the highlight of your trip to Goa.
 You can expect heavy rainfall throughout the season, pleasant sea breeze.
 Humidity tends to be high.
-The beaches at Goa are also worth exploring.
+Don’t forget to spend some time at the beaches of Goa.

 ₹19,022